 If you are interested in securing a probationary license, The Law Offices of Greg Prosmushkin, P.C. can help.
 We can help assist you in regards to your status, assist you in applying for a probationary license, and, in the event you'd like to request additional hours beyond 6 am-7 pm, represent your interests in making requesting this exception of PennDOT.

 Requirements of a Probationary License

 While a Probationary License is a gift from PennDOT, the requirements for obtaining a probationary license are fairly strict.
 Firstly you must have already completed a minimum of 3 to 6 years of your suspension or revocation.
-This requirement is based upon which violations which led to your suspension or revocation.
-Additionally, if you have any outstanding judgments or citations, you must resolve them and have all restoration requirements completed.
+This requirement is based on which violations led to your suspension or revocation.
+Additionally, if you have any outstanding judgments or citations, you must resolve them, and have all restoration requirements completed.
 Essentially, any and all related matters must be resolved in order to potentially qualify for this privilege.

 In the event your license has been revoked, you must take and pass a driver's road test prior to receiving a Probationary License.
 Likewise, if you have never been licensed in Pennsylvania, but have already served at least 5 years of another State's License Suspension, you may be eligible for a Pennsylvania probationary license.

 If part of suspension is a result of a DUI or DUI-related offense or you’ve been accepted into the ARD program for DUI in the past, PennDOT requires that you wait for 7 years to pass prior to being eligible for a probationary license.
 And if you have ever been convicted of homicide by vehicle - whether DUI related or not - you cannot apply or obtain a probationary license.